Heta: Overview

-Computer encoding
+Unicode

 The Unicode standard of computer encoding introduced code points for a tack-shaped "Greek letter Heta" designed for this usage in its version 5.1 of April 2008.
 Like other archaic letters, Unicode Heta comes in an uppercase and lowercase variant to cater for the needs of modern typography.
 Type designers have created several designs for this new typographic lowercase form, one of them resembling a lowercase Latin h with a straight rightward horizontal bar.
 The Greek Heta codepoints are distinct from another set designed to represent the tack-shaped Claudian "Latin letter half H" (Latin Extended-C).